 Looking north at Slater Street, along the 11 arches of this section of viaduct.

-Seen from the other side most of the viaduct arches still appear to be used by the adjacent factory, and an old signal post sticks up on the viaduct in the middle distance.
+Seen from the other side most of the viaduct arches are used by businesses, and an old signal post sticks up on the viaduct in the middle distance.

-At Slater Street, looking south towards the station, The viaduct has been replaced by more of the dreaded factory units.
+At Slater Street, looking south towards the station, where the viaduct has been replaced by more of the dreaded factory units.

 View of the Grand Union Canal at Frog Island/Northgate Street, looking north east.
 The Great Central Railway crossed here on a girder bridge which was just beyond the rear of the narrow boat.

 The base of the railway bridge across the Grand Union Canal is revealed in the blue bricks on the left, below the fire escape steps.
 Looking towards the road bridge linking Northgate Street (on the left) to Frog Island (on the right).

 Along Northgate Street, a few yards from the canal bridge, looking towards Leicester Central Station.
 The end of the station viaduct can just be made out through the trees just to the left of the lamp post.
 A magnificent skew, bowstring girder bridge crossed here, as shown below for comparison.